'Historic House' magazine

 Help us reduce paper waste

 Go digital to reduce waste

 Our magazine is printed on paper from sustainable forestry sources and wrapped in a compostable package made from potato starch.
-But even with these efforts, producing and distributing it in digital form takes energy and resources.
-We know that some...
+But we know that some people actively prefer to read their magazine online, and tell us that the printed version...